 The following help reduce the risk factors for swimmer’s ear and are recommended practices for healthy ears, especially in the summer.

 - Avoid rigorous cleaning inside the ear to remove ear wax

 - Use earplugs while swimming and bathing

 - Consider using a home remedy such as 1 drop of alcohol and 1 drop of vinegar if water clogs up the ears.
 The combination of two contents may reduce the occurrence of bacteria

 - Avoid swimming in water that is likely to be contaminated

 - Dry ears after swimming

-If you or your child has symptoms of swimmer’s ear that last for more than 48 hours, schedule a consultation with one of our physicians.
-Contact Oakdale ENT today.
+If you or your child has symptoms of swimmer’s ear that last for more than 48 hours, schedule an appointment to see one of our physicians.